Bogunok/cryptocurrency_parser/Readme.md

 ## сryptocurrency_parser

 ### Description
-This project implements a parser that extracts data of different types of cryptocurrencies, such as ETH, SOL, BTC etc.
+This project implements a parser that parses data of different types of cryptocurrencies, such as ETH, SOL, BTC etc.

 ### Technical description
 The parser reades structured data from a file using grammar rules and then outputs parsed result to a json file.